Ocean82/BurntBeats/replit.md

-# BangerGPT - AI Music Creation Platform
+# Burnt Beats - AI Music Creation Platform

 ## Overview

-BangerGPT is a comprehensive music creation ecosystem that transforms text into professional-quality songs.
+Burnt Beats is a comprehensive music creation ecosystem that transforms text into professional-quality songs.
 The platform features advanced AI-powered song generation, voice cloning, collaborative editing, analytics, version control, and social features.
 With tiered subscription plans (Free with 3 songs/month and Pro at $4.99/month), it serves both casual users and professional music creators with industry-standard tools for composition, production, and collaboration.

 **Status: Ready for Production Deployment**